-All students participating in the studies attended a parochial school located in a middle-income neighborhood on the Southwest side of Chicago.
-The total population of the school's fourth, fifth, and eighth grades were involved in the studies.

-The students' mean aptitude scores on the CAT, which the school administers annually at the end of fourth and sixth grade, fall within the range of mean scores reported for the norming sample in the CAT technical manual.
-The mean score on the quantitative battery for the norming sample is 104.4 with a standard deviation of 18.4 (Thorndike & Hagen, 1974).
+All students participating in the study attended a parochial school located in a middle-income neighborhood on the Southwest side of Chicago.
+The total population of the school's fourth, fifth, and eighth grades were involved.
+The students' mean aptitude scores on the Cognitive Abilities Test (CAT), which the school administers annually at the end of fourth and sixth grade, fall within the range of mean scores reported for the norming sample in the CAT technical manual.
+The mean score on the quantitative battery for the norming sample is 104.4 with a standard deviation of 18.4 (Thorndike and Hagen, 1974).
 The mean score for fourth grade students in the studies is 112.90 and for fifth grade students is 111.16.
 The mean score on the verbal battery for the norming sample of sixth grade students is 125.0 with a standard deviation of 20.0.
 The mean score for eighth grade students, who were tested during the sixth grade, is 107.86.
-These scores indicate that the groups of students participating in the studies are similar in aptitude to the larger student population sampled during the norming of the CAT.
+This mean is within one standard deviation of the norming group mean.
+Thus, in the author's opinion, these scores indicate that the groups of students participating in the studies are similar in aptitude to the larger student population sampled during the norming of the CAT.

 The school has a history of cooperation with college methods courses, and students assigned to tutoring conditions did not appear to view their participation in tutorials as unusual or special.
-An attempt was made to avoid disruptions in the normal procedures of the school as much as possible, considering the experimental nature of the studies.
+An attempt was made to avoid disruptions in the normal procedures of the school as much as possible, considering the experimental nature of the study.

-Academic content
+Academic Content

-Probability and cartography were selected as the academic content to be taught during the studies because both depend on sequential learning and neither had been previously studied by the students.
-In addition, the content of probability or cartography could be presented in an intellectually honest way to students in grades four and five or eight and would make positive contributions to the students' educational development.
+Probability and cartography were selected as the academic content to be taught during the study because both depend on sequential learning and neither had been previously studied by the students.
+In addition, the content of probability and cartography could be presented in an intellectually honest way to students in grades four and five or eight and would make positive contributions to the students' educational development.

-It was important that students entered the studies with no prior experiences of either success or failure in learning the specific content taught during the studies.
-The students, doubtlessly, recognized the connection between the specific subjects of the studies and more general subject areas.
+It was important that students entered the study with no prior experiences of either success or failure in learning the specific content taught during the study.
+The students, doubtlessly, recognized the connection between the specific subjects taught during the study and more general subject areas.
 Probability was taught during the period normally reserved for mathematics and cartography, during the social studies period.
-Also, mastery and conventional groups were taught by teachers who are normally responsible for mathematics and social studies instruction.
+Also, mastery and conventional groups were taught by teachers who are usually responsible for mathematics and social studies instruction in the school.
 However, by introducing the content as new and unrelated to the students' previous work and by referring to the learning units as probability and cartography, terms unfamiliar to the students, an attempt was made to diminish the effects of general subject affect.

-Materials for teaching probability were adapted from the following sources: Probability for Intermediate Grades (School Mathematics Study Group, 1966); A Study of the Development of a Unit in Probability and Statistics for the Elementary School (Shepler, 1969); What Are My Chances, Book A (Shulte & Choate, 1977).
+Materials for teaching probability were adapted from the following sources: Probability for Intermediate Grades (School Mathematics Study Group, 1966); A Study of the Development of a Unit in Probability and Statistics for the Elementary School (Shepler, 1969); What Are My Chances, Book A (Shulte and Choate, 1977).
 The following sources were used in preparing the cartography unit: The Rand McNally Handbook of Map and Globe Usage, 4th ed.
-(Harris, 1967); Steps in Map Reading (Anderzhon, 1970);

-Mapping (Greenhood, 1964).
-Teachers and tutors were given copies of the unit materials before each study began.
+(Harris, 1967); Steps in Map Reading (Anderzhon, 1970); Mapping (Greenhood, 1964).
+Teachers and tutors were given copies of the unit materials before the study began.
 The materials included unit objectives and content outlines, suggestions for teaching strategies, background information for the teachers, copies of the instructional materials and answer sheets.
-In addition, teachers and tutors were given the same sets of pupil practice sheets, manipulatives, and visuals needed for each unit.
+In addition, teachers and tutors were given the same set of pupil practice sheets, manipulatives, and visuals needed for each unit.